 - You May Not Find One.
 There’s no guarantee a trial is available for the problem you have.
 Even if there is, you can’t be sure they’ll accept you.

 - You May Not Get a Real Treatment.
 Most clinical trials divide patients into two groups.
-One group gets the new treatment researchers are testing, and the other, called the control group, gets a fake treatment called a placebo.
+Only one group gets the new treatment researchers are testing.
+The other, called the control group, sometimes gets a fake treatment called a placebo.
 That allows scientists to make sure patients aren’t just getting better because they expect to get better.
-So even if they accept you into the trial, you might not receive a real treatment.
-(However, according to the American Cancer Society, trials for deadly diseases like cancer generally give the control group an actual treatment that is the current standard of care.)
+(However, according to the American Cancer Society, trials generally use placebos only for diseases that have no known treatment.
+If there’s a standard treatment for a disease, the control group gets that instead.)

 - It May Not Cover Your Costs.
-In a clinical trial, you don’t have to pay for the drug you are testing.
+In a clinical trial, you don’t have to pay for the drug you’re testing.
 However, you’re still responsible for the rest of your treatment costs.
 Some study sponsors pay for all or part of them, but many do not.

 Also, always check your medical bills after you receive care.
 Sometimes, when you get a bill that seems unreasonably high, it’s not because your care was too expensive.
 It’s because they billed you for care you never actually received.
 If you see anything on your bill that looks wrong, call the provider to dispute the charge.

 So, before deciding health insurance is too expensive for you, make sure you’ve checked out all the options.
-Visit healthcare.gov to see if you qualify for Medicaid or a health care plan at a subsidized rate.
+Visit healthcare.gov to see if you qualify for Medicaid, Medicare, or a subsidized health care plan through a health insurance marketplace.
 The site can also tell you whether uninsured children in your household qualify for the Children’s Health Insurance Program.
 Even if you’ve tried that and they turned you down before, you could still be eligible now if your financial situation has changed.

 If you can’t get a subsidy and can’t afford a standard plan without one, you may qualify for a catastrophic health plan.
 These plans don’t cover most routine medical care, but they protect you from the kind of medical bills that could drive you into bankruptcy.
-By combining a catastrophic plan with low-cost sources of care like free clinics, you can keep your everyday care affordable and also have emergency coverage.
+By combining them with low-cost care like free clinics, you can afford both emergency and everyday care.